See plus plus :) .

 }

 • A forward declaration allows us to tell the compiler about the existence of an identifier before actually defining the identifier.
+We have to be explicit about the return type.

 5.2. name space